MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 Microsoft relies on the FIDO metadata service (MDS) to determine security key compatibility with Windows, Microsoft Edge browser, and online Microsoft accounts.
 Data in the FIDO MDS is self-reported by vendors.

-During FIDO2 registration, Microsoft Entra ID requires security keys to provide a 'packed' attestation statement.
-The specific requirements vary based on admin configuration in the FIDO2 authentication methods policy:
+During FIDO2 registration, Microsoft Entra ID requires security keys to provide an attestation statement.
+For vendors, the expected attestation format is 'packed', as defined by [the FIDO standard](https://www.w3.org/TR/webauthn-2/#sctn-packed-attestation).

+The specific requirements vary based on how an administartor configures the FIDO2 authentication methods policy.

 | Enforce attestation set to Yes | Enforce attestation set to No |
 |--------------------------------|-------------------------------|